vazhnov/ankicommunity-sync-server/README.md

 We're working hard to update to the new syncing protocol.

-In the mean time, we recommend you check out the offical sync server here:
+In the mean time, we recommend you check out the official sync server here:
 - [Documentation](https://docs.ankiweb.net/sync-server.html)
 - [Repository](https://github.com/ankitects/anki)
 - [WIP Docker Image](https://github.com/ankitects/anki/pull/2798#issuecomment-1812839066)

 Or reach out to see how you can help support our development [here](https://github.com/ankicommunity/anki-sync-server/issues/158).

 Thank you for your understanding.

 ------------